 TT: 万业平网

-Analysis: Translators used transliteration for the above examples, because they are website name and company name.
+Analysis: Dozuki is a cloud service launched by the iFixit for hardware and equipment chemical manufacturers.
+It's similar to Wikipedia's document and guide book.
+The name "Dozuki" comes from Japanese, which is a kind of saw for fine cutting.
+Indeed.com and CareerOneStop are both recruitment websites.
+So far they have no Chinese names.
+Translators used transliteration for the above examples, because they are website name and company name.
 The transliterated translation is similar to the original pronunciation, which is convenient for the readers to remember and spell.
 It also meets the requirements of the conciseness of the website name and is convenient for the promotion of the website in the target language readers.

 5.1.2 Literal Translation